intermine/im-docs/docs/webapp/properties/web-properties.rst

 * `intermine/webapp/main/resources/webapp/WEB-INF/global.web.properties` - used by all mines.
 Properties set here will be available to everyone, even the test model mine.
 * `bio/webapp/resources/webapp/WEB-INF/bio.web.properties` - used by all bio-mines.
 Properties set here will be available to all mines that use the bio layer.  so not the test model model.
 Can overwrite properties in the global.web.properties file.
 * `flymine/webapp/resources/web.properties` - used by a mine.
 Properties set here will be available to only that specific mine.
 Can create mine-specific properties or overwrite properties in the above two files.
+* `$HOME/.intermine/flymine.properties` - used by a mine.
+Properties set here will be available only to that specific mine, and will override all other properties.
+Put sensitive values here that should not be commited to version control.

 .. index:: web properties, cross reference links, attribute links, link outs, list upload examples, header links, meta keywords, meta description, portal welcome message, keyword search examples